 In some cases, such as industrial illness claims, the date of knowledge may come sometime after the incident that caused the illness.
 For example, a person coming down with mesothelioma many years after working with asbestos.
 In such cases, the time limit would begin from the date of diagnosis.

 If you are in any doubt about the date of knowledge for your own claim, please speak to a member of our claims team.
-They will be able to tell you.
+They will be able to answer your questions such as “how long after being injured in an accident could I claim compensation?” and provide you with free legal advice.

 How Long Do I Have to Claim After An Accident Outside The UK?